 The Pacific Standard Time exhibitions in Los Angeles show that arts and culture from south of the border have shaped an architectural identity for the region that is much more interesting than what’s found in the Northeast US, says Aaron Betsky.
 As a longtime denizen of the Southwest (if California, in addition to Arizona, counts),

 Ahead of the launch of our Good Design for a Bad World, Dezeen editor-in-chief Marcus Fairs asked: “Can design save the world?”
 In this response, Louise Schouwenberg argues that global issues can’t be placed on the shoulders of guilt-ridden designers alone.
 Mankind is not only a creative race but also a destructive one.
 It threatens to destroy even

 The post “Designers can contribute to a better world, but not if we dictate how they do it” appeared first on Dezeen.

 By making tobacco companies follow strict packaging restrictions, we’re paving the way to a future where brands no longer reflect our lifestyles, argues Stephen Bayley.
 The old media are dead or dying.
 Display advertising in newspapers will soon disappear.
 Maybe newspapers themselves will disappear first.
 Shops may soon also become things of the past, as

 A disdain for trade unions is preventing architects from challenging the industry’s low standards of workers’ rights, argues Phineas Harper.
 In February 2012, a mysterious website, archleaks.com appeared.
 Now offline, the site enabled disgruntled architects to anonymously whistle-blow on the conditions in their practices.
 Although the authenticity of the complaints could not be verified (neutering any

-The post “We have much to learn from the ‘timber constructivists’” appeared first on Dezeen.
+The post “Middle-class guilt is weaponised to keep architectural labourers from demanding reform” appeared first on Dezeen.